 Under normal conditions in today's industry, a pool motor should last 5-10 years.
-If protected and properly maintained the later should be reached fairly easily.
+If protected and properly maintained the latter should be reached fairly easily.
 From time to time, problems do arise.
-We all know how expensive it is to call a service company and pay labor charges, so here is a few insider tips of the pro's to determine some issues.
+We all know how expensive it is to call a service company and pay labor charges, so here are a few insider tips from the pros to determine some issues.
 Once you have determined where the problem lies, you can move forward with the proper fix.

 Symptom; Motor will not start, it hums, buzzes or smokes.

-e. could it have a short in windings ... if so replacement is answer
+- Could it have a short in windings ... if so replacement is answer

 Symptom; Motor Loud

 Replacing the motor does not always fix the problem.
-Knowing what caused the problem, and fixing that issue will prevent premature failure of new motor's.
-If your motor is over 5 years old, and you have determined that it needs rebuilding, it may be in your best interest to go ahead and replace it.
-Good luck...& happy shooting!
+Knowing what caused the problem, and fixing that issue will prevent premature failure of new motors.
+If your motor is over five years old, and you have determined that it needs rebuilding, it may be in your best interest to go ahead and replace it.